rayon-rs/rayon/rayon-core/src/sleep/README.md

 ### Jobs event counter

 The final counter is the **jobs event counter**.
 The role of this counter is to help sleepy threads detect when new work is posted in a lightweight fashion.
-It is important if the counter is even or odd:

-* When the counter is **even**, it means that the last thing to happen was that new work was published.
-* When the counter is **odd**, it means that the last thing to happen was that some thread got sleepy.

-It works like so:
+The counter is incremented every time a new job is posted -- naturally, it can  also rollover if there have been enough jobs posted.

+The counter is used as follows:

-* When a thread becomes sleepy, it checks if the counter is even.
-If so, it remembers the value (`JEC_OLD`) and increments so that the counter is odd.
+* When a thread gets **sleepy**, it reads the current value of the counter.
-* When a thread publishes work, it checks if the counter is odd.
-If so, it increments the counter (potentially rolling it over).
+* Later, before it goes to sleep, it checks if the counter has changed.
-* When a sleepy thread goes to sleep, it reads the counter again.
-If the counter value has changed from `JEC_OLD`, then it knows that work was published during its sleepy time, so it goes back to the idle state to search again.
+  If it has, that indicates that work was posted but we somehow missed it while searching.
+We'll go back and search again.

 Assuming no rollover, this protocol serves to prevent a race condition like so: